 Can I add additional Domains to my instance and secure these too?

 Once you’ve secured your landing page domains with the Secured Domains for Landing Pages process, you will need to contact Marketo when adding additional domains/domain aliases.
 Please contact your Marketo Customer Success Manager.
-There may be an additional charge depending on the number of domains you are adding.
+Additional domains are charged a la carte, cost is dependent on the number of domains you are adding.